Tenancy Application Form

 Once the fixed term lease has expired you are required to give 21 days notice in writing.
 The landlord or agent must give you 90 days notice.

 If you want to end the tenancy agreement early, you should give us as much notice as possible and you are required to complete our Notice to Break Lease form.
-We will endeavour to let the property as soo as a suitable tenant is found, however you are still responsible for the rent until this happens.
+Different compensation amounts for break lease apply depending on each specific tenancy.

 Change of Tenants